What does CTP Insurance cover in Queensland?

 That’s where Compulsory Third Party (CTP) Insurance comes in.
 It’s designed to protect drivers from the potentially huge costs of legal liability when personal injuries or fatalities occur.

-CTP Insurance is insurance that covers your liability, and the liability of anyone who drives your vehicle, for injuries caused to others in a motor accident.
-This covers your passengers or passengers in the other vehicle, cyclists or pedestrians.
-Basically, anybody that was injured in the accident, except you, if you are the driver at fault of the accident.
+CTP Insurance covers your liability, and the liability of anyone who drives your vehicle, for injuries caused to others in a motor vehicle accident.
+This can include injuries to:

-Likewise, if you are injured in an accident and you were not at fault, the other drivers’ CTP insurance may cover some of your medical bills.
+Likewise, if you’re injured in an accident and you weren’t at fault, the other driver’s CTP insurance can help cover your medical bills.

 How CTP differs from Comprehensive Insurance

 The difference between CTP Insurance and other kinds of car insurance, such as Comprehensive Car Insurance or Third Party Car Insurance, is that CTP Insurance covers death or injury to other people caused by you when you’re driving.
 It doesn't cover damage to your car or other people’s cars or property.